hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - update august 2023: i used my kappa as daily driver for at least the last two months and during that time up to 3 weeks in a row with only sleep and no reboot - all was working very nicely :)
+- update september/october 2023: i used my kappa as daily driver again for a few weeks and the result is the same as the last time - everything is working very well ... kernel was v6.1.51 this time

 # odroid u3 - october 2022